Python Operators – All types with examples.

 True False True

-Membership Operators – To check if a value belongs to a sequence?
+Membership Operators – To check whether a value belongs to a sequence.

 in